Prathamesh-Pawar/Smart-Parking-System/README.md

-For this system we have used an Arduino ESP8266 for the precossing of the data We used Firebase as a server to store and relay the data to other platforms The original model was made using IR sensors and Arduino
+For this system we have used an Arduino ESP8266 for the precossing of the data We used Firebase as a server to store and relay the data to other platforms The original model was made using IR sensors and Arduino.